ESL editing tutorial & Enemy Editing tool download Nov 2, 2017 11:58:52 GMT 10 Adngel, david flores, and 7 more like this

 "Emleon00 is loaded at the beginning of the game.
 So to see the changes you've made, you'll have to begin the game from the start, or from the point where the enemy data is first loaded.
 When you reach a point in the game when it uses a different emleon file, it memorises it.
 And when you load a game, it's using the emleon file that's in the game memory (savegame.sav file) NOT the one you edited".

-So what this means is that once you save your game your enemy data is then stored in your savegame.sav file and will not bead form the .esl files unitil the next .esl load point.
-Just remember this.
-If you edit the data and make a save, then that is the data that will load when you load your save, otherwise the game loads the data from the BIO4\etc folder.
+So what this means is that once you save your game your enemy data is then stored in your savegame.sav file and will not be read frorm the .esl files unitil the next .esl load point.
+Just remember this; if you edit the data and make a save, then that is the data that will load when you load your save, otherwise the game loads the data from the BIO4\etc folder.